Cartan structure equations and Levi-Civita connection in noncommutative geometry: Right connections, left connections, curvature and torsion

 \subsection{Connections and Cartan formula}

-Let $H$ be a triangular Hopf algebra, $A$ be a braided commutative $H$-module algebra and $\bigl(\OM,\wedge,\dd\bigr)$ the associated braided differential graded algebra (differential calculus) constructed in Section \ref{sectCC}. \begin{definition} A right connection on a module $\Gamma$ in $\cat$ is a $\Bbbk$-linear map
+Let $H$ be a triangular Hopf algebra, $A$ be a braided commutative $H$-module algebra and $\bigl(\OM,\wedge,\dd\bigr)$ the associated $H$-equivariant differential calculus constructed in Section \ref{sectCC}. \begin{definition} A right connection on a module $\Gamma$ in $\cat$ is a $\Bbbk$-linear map

 in $\hom_\Bbbk(\Gamma,\Gamma\oA \Omega(A))$, which satisfies the Leibniz rule, for all $s\in\Gamma$, $a\in A$,

 A left connection on $\Gamma$ is a $\Bbbk$-linear map

 in ${}_\Bbbk\hom(\Gamma,\Omega(A)\oA\Gamma)$, which satisfies the Leibniz rule,